shanetran248/Facial-Recognition-GUI--Open-Source-Project-/README.md

 - Move style.css into a folder titled "static" within your main program folder
 - Move faceapp.py into the main program folder (but do NOT put it into any secondary folder)

+4.(Optional) python import

+- You may need to import python3 into your home directory (or whatever directory you plan on deploying this from) so that you can more easily deploy faceapp.py from your terminal